Fatbal/Adapter-2-in-1/README.md

   Self explanatory.

   5: Adapt to a PCB.
   You could have a PCB to put the microcontroller and some for the keys.
 You could even think of reusing some of the already popular split keyboards PCBs like Corne, Lily, or Sofle.

+  6: Aesthetics.
+  I don't like the boxy feeling it gives and right now it has an open frame.
+So it would be important to improve the aesthetics.
+  Moreover, you need a frontal plate so you can get a  better grip on the microcontroller or extended USB port so it is easier to connect a cable.

+I would like you to know that the ribbon cable I use is too small and would not support the 6X5 matrix I would need for the final print I made, Si the dimensions would need to change.
+But, as I stated before, I don't want to keep going with the project and I realized of this error after printing it.